Bertl-81W/Kittie-Kounter/README.md

 # Kittie Kisses Kounter

-A fun Javacsript app that lets you count the smooches received from your cat(s)
+A basic Javacsript counter that lets you count the smooches received from your cat(s)

 ## Features